-“Our goal is for students to master their material—not memorize it—so that they can articulate what they’ve learned and apply that understanding to real-life situations,” Marrazzo says.
-“Our approach creates self-determined and independent students with a love of learning.”
+Through engaging phonics instruction, personalized lessons, and hand-picked books, students build confidence, curiosity, and lifelong learning habits.
+“Our goal is for students to master their material—not memorize it—so that they can articulate what they’ve learned and apply that understanding to real-life situations,” she says.
+“Our approach creates selfdetermined and independent students with a love of learning.”

+The school also emphasizes community service and a close parent-school partnership to support the whole child.
 “We have a strong sense of community here, and that extends beyond the walls of our school,” Marrazzo says.
-“But the relationship forged between the parent, student and school is of the utmost importance to us.”

 75 Knickerbocker Rd., Englewood